PsyTeachR/ads-v1/docs/02-reports.md

 As if by magic, that slightly odd bit of text you copied and pasted now appears as a normal sentence with the values pulled in from the objects you created.

 **My name is Emily and I am 36 years old.
-It is 375 days until Christmas, which is my favourite holiday.**
+It is 356 days until Christmas, which is my favourite holiday.**

 ::: {.info data-latex=""}
-You can also type the following code into the console.
+You can also knit by typing the following code into the console.
 Never put this in an Rmd script itself, or it will try to knit itself in an infinite loop.

 ```r